Women Leading Atlanta Attractions, Hotels and Convention Venues

 Meredith Evans

-Meredith Evans is director of the Jimmy Carter Presidential Library & Museum.
-She holds a doctorate in library science (archive concentration) from the University of North Carolina at Chapel Hill as well as a master’s degree in public history from North Carolina State University and a master’s in library science from Clark Atlanta University.
-She has spent nearly two decades serving as instructor or librarian at a multitude of universities.
-Evans has been described as an archivist whose work has always focused on supporting community collaborations.
+Dr. Meredith Evans leads the Jimmy Carter Presidential Library & Museum.
+With a Ph.D. in library science (archival concentration) from the University of North Carolina-Chapel Hill, a master’s in public history from North Carolina State University and another in library science from Clark Atlanta University, her expertise spans both historic preservation and community engagement.
+For nearly two decades, Evans served as a librarian and instructor, fostering collaboration across institutions.

 Visit the Jimmy Carter Presidential Library & Museum.